hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step3-deploy.md

 `kubectl create namespace redis`{{execute}}

+Add the chart repository for the Helm chart to be installed.

+`helm repo add stable https://kubernetes-charts.storage.googleapis.com`{{execute}}

 With a known chart name, use the _install_ command to deploy the chart to your cluster.

 `helm install my-redis stable/redis --namespace redis`{{execute}}